planetarysoftware/TSC/WORKING_GROUPS.md

 If an agenda item cannot reach a consensus a WG member can call for either a closing vote or a vote to table the issue to the next meeting.
-The call for a vote must be seconded by a majority of the WG or else the discussion will continue.
-Simple majority wins.
+Such a vote must be passed by a two-thirds majority of the WG or else the discussion will continue.

 Note that changes to WG membership require unanimous consensus.
 See "WG Membership" above.